webgrity70/Wp-starter-theme/README.md

 ## Dependecies
 - Using Bootstrap 5.1.3
 - Font-awesome 4.7
-- jQuery 3.5
+- jQuery 3.5 (included but not enqued)
-- Swiper js
+- Swiper js (included but not enqued)

 ## Items imported in style.scss